Council decision on future on the Central Library

 The Central Library was not damaged in the Christchurch and Kaikoura earthquakes, however it was re-assessed after a change to the Government’s seismic performance assessment criteria guidelines for buildings.
 A decision was made to close the building on 19 March 2019, including the public car park and the footpath around the library.

-- investigate and develop options for the library so the Council can make a decision on the future of the building in October 2020.
-This included engaging engineering, architecture and building experts at workshops to provide advice, and carry out peer reviews of the options proposed.
+- Investigating and developing options for the library so the Council can make a decision on the future of the building in October 2020.
+This involved engineering, architecture and building experts to provide advice and carry out peer reviews of the options proposed.

-- develop a Collection and Distribution Centre (CDC) in Johnsonville to house the remaining Central Library collection.
-Since July customers have been able to reserve fiction books from the CDC through the online library catalogue for free.
-Items are then to the library branch of the customers’ choice for pick up.
-We are now adding the non-fiction titles to the catalogue, before we move onto how we can make the reference collections accessible.
+- Designing and opening a Collection and Distribution Centre (CDC) in Johnsonville to house the remaining Central Library collection.
+Customers can reserve items from the CDC through the online library catalogue for free.
+Items are then sent to the library branch of the customers’ choice for pick up.

-In light of the effects of COVID-19, a revised paper focused on providing the range of scenarios available to strengthen and refurbish the Central Library, alongside other options to accommodate Central Library services was presented to Council on Wednesday 27 May.
+In light of the effects of COVID-19, a revised paper focused solely on providing the range of scenarios available to strengthen and refurbish the Central Library, and options to provide Central Library services was presented to Council on Wednesday 27 May.
 At the meeting, the Mayor and Councillors were also asked to approve an extensive public engagement programme to ensure the wishes of Wellingtonians are built into any decisions made on the building and the service.

 At the meeting Councillors requested officers to investigate options to speed up the decision-making process and report back the following week.